DevDevinder/-SET09102_personal_portfolio/week2_setup.md

 #### <ins>Set Up Process</ins>

-Installing the IDE and setting up extensions as well as using Git was a familiar process as I have used Visual studio in the past and often use Visual Studio Code paired with Github, which is very similar to use.
+Installing the IDE and setting up extensions as well as using Git was a familiar process as I have used Visual studio in the past and often use Visual Studio Code paired with GitHub, which is very similar to use.

 Although I'm not too familiar with using .NET MAUI, installing the MAUI templates was also straight forward as the assignment notes provided simple recommended instructions for installing and I also went through the official documentation on the installation steps.

 #### <ins>Moving Forward</ins>

 As the team is in a fresh set-up stage, the configurations at the moment are suitable, but once we have a clearer sense of direction towards the project as a team, it will be best to update our configurations to suit, perhaps by searching for suitable Visual Studio extensions and MAUI Workloads that could help productivity.
-One extension in mind (that the team could benefit from but doesn't require everyone to have) is Github Copilot, which I have found very useful in the past.
+One extension in mind (that the team could benefit from but doesn't require everyone to have) is GitHub Copilot, which I have found very useful in the past.

 #### <ins>potential issues</ins>
 As I am not too familiar with using .NET MAUI, more research is planned to not hold back the team with lack of knowledge.
 This can be resolved by self-learning and buddying with a member who has more familiarity with the framework.